INTERNATIONAL WHALE SHARK

 -

-Approach calmly and maintain good buoyancy control
+Approach calmly and slowly, maintaining good buoyancy control at all times.

 -